Sleep well again, with the Somnox Sleep Robot

-One out of five people suffers from sleep problems.
+Currently, one out of five people suffers from sleep problems.
 These problems include difficulty initiating sleep, frequent awakenings and early morning awakenings .
-The consequences of these symptoms have a large impact on people’s quality of life .
+The consequences of these symptoms have a large impact on our quality of life .
 Chronic sleep deprivation can even lead to diseases such as depression, diabetes and cardiovascular problems .

 The most important risk factor for sleep deprivation is stress.
-We take this stress with us when we go to bed, thus depriving us of a good night’s rest.
+We take stress with us when going to bed, thus depriving us of a good night’s rest.
 This results in lower resilience to stress, which further worsens sleep quality .

-The shape of the Sleep Robot was designed to maintain a natural sleep position while hugging it without deviating from the natural neck and shoulder alignment.
+The shape of the Sleep Robot is designed to help you maintain a natural sleep position while hugging it, without deviating from the natural neck and shoulder alignment.
 In this way, it accommodates the most common fetal sleep position.
-Moreover, the curved shape of the Sleep Robot gives a sense of peace and calmness.
 The dimensions of the Sleep Robot have been determined based on the TU Delft anthropometric database .

-The Sleep Robot is designed to be a comfy, useful, and easy to use product.
-Affection is mainly ensured by the ergonomic shape of the robot and the material used to cover it.
-The Sleep Robots’ shape is designed to allow sleepers to comfortably place it on their chest, wrap their arms around it and hug it.
-In this way, the Sleep Robot is able to give affection.
+The Sleep Robot is designed to be comfy, useful, and easy to use.
+Affection is mainly ensured by the ergonomic shape of the robot and the soft materials used.
+The Sleep Robots’ shape is designed to allow sleepers to comfortably place it on their chest, wrap their arms around it, and hug it.
+In this way, the Sleep Robot offers extra comfort to get you through the night.

 - Eén op de vijf meldt slaapproblemen [Internet].
 Centraal Bureau voor de Statistiek.
 2018 [cited 15 April 2019].
 Available from: https://www.cbs.nl/nl-nl/nieuws/2018/11/een-op-de-vijf-meldtslaapproblemen